Problems With Transport for Wales

 Another very interesting trip from Transport for Wales is the Ffestiniog Round Robin.

-I looked at doing this a number of years ago, but decided it was impossible.
+I looked at doing this several years ago, but decided it was impossible.
 Back then I assumed the trip had to be done in a single day.
-Which was very, very difficult because you had to get the train from Llandudno to Blaenau Ffestiniog (or vice vera) and there were very few trains between the two towns.
+Which was very, very difficult because you had to get the train from Llandudno to Blaenau Ffestiniog (or vice versa) and there were very few trains between the two towns.
 If a train was cancelled, the whole trip fell apart.
 There were also difficulties co-ordinating trains at Blaenau Ffestiniog.

 So, I went to the Transport for Wales website to get their contact number.
 I repeat, I went to the Transport for Wales website.